 - Sit in a steamy shower

-If your symptoms are not getting better or you find yourself getting worse it is important to seek the advice of a healthcare professional.
+If your symptoms are not improving or you find yourself getting worse, it is important to seek the advice of a healthcare professional.

 Prevention of Viral and Bacterial Throat Infections